KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/External-Keyboards-Article.md

 Due to this limitation, it may be better to collapse the keyboard to a compact toolbar when an external keyboard is connected.
 You can always add a button that expands the keyboard again.

-## How to collapse the keyboard
+## How to auto-collapse the software keyboard

 The ``KeyboardContext``'s ``KeyboardContext/isKeyboardCollapsed`` property can be used to collapse the keyboard, e.g. when an external keyboard is connected.
 KeyboardKit Pro will automatically update this if the ``Keyboard/Settings/isKeyboardAutoCollapseEnabled`` setting is true.

 ``KeyboardView`` lets you define which view to show when it's collapsed.
 It defaults to a ``Keyboard/CollapsedView``.
 This can be used to display custom content when the keyboard is collapsed.
-See the <doc:Essentials-Article> article for more information.
+See the <doc:Essentials> article for more information.

 ## How to manage external keyboard state